Cheiridea

 Cheiridea is a genus of leaf beetles in the subfamily Eumolpinae.
 It contains only one species, Cheiridea chapuisi, found in Sierra Leone.
 It was first described by Joseph Sugar Baly in 1878.

-"Chiridea" is an alternative spelling of the genus name sometimes used; it is a Latinized version of the name "Cheiridea" created by Kuntzen in 1912, who considered the original name to be unlatinated.
+"Chiridea" is an alternative spelling of the genus name sometimes used; it is a Latinized version of the name "Cheiridea" created by Kuntzen in 1912, who considered the original name to be not Latinized.